elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 #### Command-line execution

 The arguments, order of those arguments, and values passed can be arbitrary in a command-line execution.
-If searching across multiple arguments, retaining their ordering, and/or the argument-value pairing is key to the search criteria, multiple wildcards patterns may be needed in a single query (if the presence of the arguments/values is the only criteria regardless of ordering or pairing, using a structured field such as `process.args` would be preferred).
+If searching across multiple arguments, retaining their ordering, and/or the argument-value pairing is key to the search criteria, multiple wildcards patterns may be needed in a single query.
+If the presence of the arguments/values is the only criteria regardless of ordering or pairing, using a structured field such as `process.args` would be preferred.
 Wildcard searching such an unstructured field indexed as keyword, like `process.command_line`, can cause performance challenges.

 Example: